nikist97/Python-DataStructures/README.md

 str(queue) # return the string representation of the list of elements of the queue

+queue.contains(item) returns True if the item is in the queue and False otherwise
+# contains raises a TypeError if the type of the queue is not None and is different
+# than the type of the parameter
+boolean = item in queue
+# same as boolean = queue.contains(item)

 queue.type() # returns the type of the elements in the queue, None if no type is specified

 queue.peek() # returns the first element that was added to the queue, but doesn't remove it